J.H. France Refractories Co., Inc.

 Most asbestos-related lawsuits against J.H.
 France Refractories were from former foundry employees and contractors.
 The following cases are among a few of the numerous asbestos-related lawsuits that the company faced.

-Robert H. Peters
+Roscoe H. Peters

 Roscoe H. Peters, a former electrician with Weirton Steel, filed an asbestos-related lawsuit against J.H.
 France and numerous other asbestos manufacturers in 2012, after he was diagnosed with mesothelioma.

-According to court documents, Peters worked at Weirton Steel from 1950 until 1983, where he was constantly exposed to J.H.
+According to court documents, Peters worked at Weirton Steel from 1950 until 1983, where he was exposed to J.H.
 France’s asbestos-containing products.

 Charles Klingensmith